 Electrocution cases should be trusted to an experienced construction accident lawyer with a history of success in these types of construction lawsuits.
 Rather than involving simple situations of he said-she said, electrocution cases often involve complex industrial regulations, engineering evidence, and medical experts.

 An electrocution lawsuit is not something victims are equipped to handle on their own.
 If you have been injured in an electrical accident in Louisiana, put your trust in a dedicated, skilled, and compassionate personal injury lawyer.
-The Bart Bernard Personal Injury Law Firm in Baton Rouge and Lafayette, Louisiana, will fight the insurance companies, site operators, and any other liable party to obtain your just compensation.
+The Bart Bernard Injury Lawyers in Baton Rouge and Lafayette, Louisiana, will fight the insurance companies, site operators, and any other liable party to obtain your just compensation.
 Call us for a free case evaluation.

 Last modified: March 10, 2017